 A further requirement was that they wanted a sliding hatch arrangement so they could open and shut glass doors as needed and we could build this in a partition.

 Timing was important as with a busy school and the reception desk being situated in the main thoroughfare, we had to build the partitions out of school hours for safety.
 The first section to build was the more conventional sliding frame hatch using a conventional partition system but using special ‘Chas mood’ sliding door gear within the partition frames.
 Once the sliding hatch was built, the glazed system was constructed across the desk.
 Once all of the frames were built the glaziers arrived to fit the glass.

 We did use two different proprietary demountable partitioning systems to provide the finish result.
 There are several good reasons to use this type of system, the main one is that it can be taken down and removed quite easily.
 The words demountable partitioning are used quite often in our fit out and refurbishment projects.

 Summary on Demountable Partitioning

 - Using Demountable Partitioning is very tax efficient as they are seen as movable items and so can be treated differently in writing down allowances in the accounts.
-Please click the link for more information on demountable partitioning.
+We have a better description on our News / Blog page on this site.